bessman/mcbootflash/README.md

 ### Scriptable

-Mcbootflash is a command-line application.
-As such, it is easily scriptable.
+As a command-line application, mcbootflash easily scriptable.

 ### Extensible